jts/cbw-idge-2023/instructions.md

 bash ../bin/get_raw_data.sh ../etc/accessions.txt
 ```

 If you run `ls` you should now be able to see a directory has been created called `raw_data`.
-If you run `ls raw_data`, you should be able to see a series of FASTQ files, including "R1" and matching "R2" files.
+If you run `ls raw_data` you should be able to see a series of FASTQ files, including "R1" and matching "R2" files.

 We are going to add a step to downsample our reads prior to running through the assembly pipeline.
 This will results in fewer overall reads provided as input; however, the reads put forward will be sufficient for our analysis.
 This assumes that the `covid-19-signal` directory is located one level above, where we first started this lab practical.